Meet the Woman Behind Helium

-Nothing too extravagant, My day to day job can be quite demanding on the brain so anything that helps me unwind I'm a huge fan of family time.
+My day to day job can be quite demanding on the brain so anything that helps me unwind I'm a huge fan of family time.
 I spend a lot of time with my family, I have 2 sisters & a lovely bunch of little nieces & nephews & we tend to hang out a lot with my mum at the evenings & weekends.
 As I spend at a lot of time at my desk or in the car daily; so I also like to get out in the fresh air when I can.
 Day trips & walks to the country or the beach are the best.
-I also love to practice yoga too, it's a great way to switch off from work; & I'm a huge advocate for a cosy night in with a movie.
+My absolute favourite thing to do is travel, so while it's not possible very often, every opportunity I get I will be on a plane or train & off to discover somewhere new.

 Favourite place in the world?